StefanZander/lecture_notes/swcs/html/docs/milestone5.md

 ## Tasks

-1. Prepare the scientific presentation
+1. Prepare the scientific presentation with a tool of your choice

 2. Upload your presentation before the final presentation deadline to the SWCS Moodle course (*optional*)

-3. Attend the final presentations and present your work
+3. Attend the final presentations and present your work in class

-## Requirements
+### Requirements

 - Time slot per Group:
-    - Talk: 10 Min. – sharp!
+    - Talk: 10 Min. – *sharp*!
     - Questions and Feedback: approx. 8-10 Min.

 ## Assessment